shunyaoshih/playlist-cleaning/README.md

 # playlist-cleaning

-A cnn-based model for playlist cleaning and reranking
+A cnn-based model for playlist cleaning and reranking integrated with the structure of super-resolution neural network.

 This is one of my three projects during the internship at KKBOX.
 Note that although there is a Python file related to seq2seq model, this project had not